-This option determines a calculated rate based on destination postcode, total weight of items, and your default package size, and then displays that calculated rate for your customers at checkout.
+This option determines a calculated rate based on destination postcode, the total weight of items, and your default package size.
+It will display that calculated rate for your customers at checkout.

 A calculated rate means that your customers will be paying about the same amount for the shipping cost that you'll be paying to ship the order.
 This option can be helpful if you want to avoid undercharging for shipping.